Dr. Aaliyah Samuel

 Plymouth State University

 Dr. Mary Earick is an Associate Research Professor at Plymouth State University.
 Dr. Earick’s scholarship, teaching, and service have focused on activist pedagogies and critical studies of Whiteness to support culturally sustaining learners, leaders and activists.
 She currently directs Plymouth State University’s Holmes Center for School Partnership and Educator Preparation where she has developed a Problems of Practice Professional Development School model of teacher preparation.
-Dr. Earick is the author of three books: (1) Multiage Competency-based Education: No Grades, No Grades (forthcoming) (2) Political Literacy: Reading and Writing for Social Justice in K-8 Classrooms (forthcoming) and (3) Racially Equitable Teaching: Beyond the Whiteness of Professional Development for Early Childhood Educators.
+Dr. Earick is the author of two books: (1) Multiage Competency-based Education: No Grades, No Grades (forthcoming) (2) Racially Equitable Teaching: Beyond the Whiteness of Professional Development for Early Childhood Educators.
 She holds degrees in Early Childhood Education, Urban Elementary Education and a Ph.D. in Language Literacy and Socio-Cultural Studies.
 Dr. Earick’s current research focuses on undergraduate retention in the geosciences (NSF), root causes of educational inequities (Nellie Mae) and the role of in-group messaging in student school success (PSU).
 Prior to becoming a professor, she was public-school teacher for 16 years where her teaching was featured in the documentary and book, Starting Small: Teaching Tolerance in the Early Years, produced by Teaching Tolerance, a project of the Southern Poverty Law Center.
 She has presented her work internationally in Hong Kong, Ireland, Mexico and Canada.

 Ken Darsney is the Principal at Franklin Middle School, a grades 4-8 school of 360 students in Franklin NH.
 In his second year there, the school is in the process if transforming into 2 Academies, each split into grades 4-6 Middle and grades 7-8 High School Prep “Schools,” much the same way as universities have undergraduate, graduate, medicine, and law schools.
 The focus of these co-taught academies will be on individualization, with students taking ownership of the learning process, multi-age competency based instruction using learning progressions, and looping, where students remain in the same Academy with the same teachers for their entire Middle School career.
 Ken is in his 22nd year in education with the past 12 years serving as school administrator throughout NH.
 In addition to his work in Franklin, Ken has served for 16 years on the Board of NH Excellence in Education (The EDies) as past Treasurer and Chair and currently directs the K-8 School of Excellence Selection Committee.
 He has recently joined the Holmes Center as a Chair of the PPPDS Advisory.
 Ken holds a BA from Boston College with M.Ed. and GAGS degrees from PSU.